-- 7.279 The medical assessment must be conducted in the way that best supports the objects of the Act, given the facts and circumstances of the particular claim and the particular medical assessment.
-This may include undertaking the assessment on the papers, using teleconferences, videoconferences, face-to-face meetings or medical examinations as appropriate. - 7.280 The medical assessor may determine the medical assessment procedure, is not bound by the rules of evidence, and may inquire into any matter relevant to the issues in dispute in such manner as they think fit.
+- 7.222 The medical assessment must be conducted in the way that best supports the objects of the Act, given the facts and circumstances of the particular claim and the particular medical assessment.
+This may include undertaking the assessment on the papers, using teleconferences, videoconferences, face-to-face meetings or medical examinations as appropriate. - 7.223 The medical assessor may determine the medical assessment procedure, is not bound by the rules of evidence, and may inquire into any matter relevant to the issues in dispute in such manner as they think fit. - 7.224 Medical assessments are conducted in private and are not open to the public.